 This Appendix describes the procedures that the Air Resources Board will use for reviewing air quality data possibly affected by a highly irregular or infrequent event with regard to the state ambient air quality standards.
-All decisions regarding the identification of data as being affected by a highly irregular or infrequent event will be made by the Executive Officer or his or her delegate.
+All decisions regarding the identification of data as being affected by a highly irregular or infrequent event will be made by the executive officer.

-The Executive Officer or his or her delegate will review air quality data for possible identification as affected by a highly irregular or infrequent event if the data are the only exceedances of a state ambient air quality standard in the area or if such identification would otherwise affect the designation of the area.
+The executive officer will review air quality data for possible identification as affected by a highly irregular or infrequent event if the data are the only exceedances of a state ambient air quality standard in the area or if such identification would otherwise affect the designation of the area.